Simon-Hou/CS201_Team35/README.md

 #### Linda Xu
 + Integrated own restaurant into the city, with updates
-+ Implemented some amount of AStar to the Waiters in the restaurant (only the waiters)
++ Implemented some amount of AStar to own restaurant (only applies to structures, people may still walk on top of each other)
-+ Co-designed/implemented Market roles with Parker
++ Co-designed/implemented Market roles with Parker Seagren
-+ Integrated Restaurant
++ Integrated Restaurant and generalized the integration method for other members' restaurants
+	- includes base classes, super classes, and interfaces
++ Helped integrate control panels for everyone's restaurants using Simon's Building Control Panel super class
++ Coded parts of the market unit tests, particularly MarketDeliveryMan
+	- Also cleaned up a lot of unit tests to get rid of compilation errors and packaged all the tests into a single test class
++ Implemented the trace panel into the project and added a method to filter according to the current building being shown.
++ Added methods to log to the trace panel in several role classes, particularly those belonging to market and restaurant.
-+ Helped team integrate stuff and revert back using Github
++ Helped team integrate and debug stuff, mostly concentration on market and restaurant issues

 ## Known Bugs/Missing Functionality

-+ Market agent code does not fully allow shift changes, works fine with one shift of employees
-+ Some bugs in the zoomed animation of the bank, agent code seems to be working fine
-+
++ Missing vehicles crashing scenarios of any sort
++ Some restaurants are not fully integrated, mainly the market interaction

 ## v1 - Some Basic Scenarios to Demonstrate Functionality for Grading